marinecoders/marinecoders.github.io/README.md

 * We help each other

 ## Have questions or want to join us?
-Send an email to collin.chew@usmc.mil/ andrew.hutcheon@usmc.mil, we would love to hear from you!
+Join us in our chat channel, [Marine Coders Chat](https://chat.il2.dsop.io/signup_user_complete/?id=p65oraj9b3ysjgbxac7o7bn6fr), or send an email to collin.chew@usmc.mil / andrew.hutcheon@usmc.mil.
+We would love to hear from you!